The AI Trademark Boom – Who’s filing and why?

 Trademarks are becoming an essential tool for companies of any size, and here’s why: they help protect brand identity and make it stand out in a crowded market.
 When a company like OpenAI or Google develops a popular product, they want to make sure that no one else can use the same name or a confusingly similar one.
 Trademarks give them the exclusive right to use specific names and logos, preventing competitors from taking advantage of their hard work and reputation.

-This legal protection is key to a sustainable business model.
+This brand protection is key to a sustainable business model.
 If someone tries to use a name that’s already trademarked, the company with the trademark can take legal action to stop them.
 This is important in the AI industry, where new products and names are popping up constantly.
 Without trademarks, AI companies could lose the name their product became famous for and therefore all the credibility and trust that came with it.

 While trademarks offer many benefits, AI companies face numerous challenges when trying to secure them.
 One major issue is that many AI-related terms, such as “GPT” or “LLM” are widely used across the industry.